jcpassieux/pyxel/README.md

 5. TERM OF USE.
     This program is a free software: you can redistribute it/or modify it.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+    **pyxel** is distributed under the terms of CeCILL which is a french free software license agreement in the spirit of GNU GPL

 # References